 ISAP is a program for monitoring immigrants in deportation proceedings for the Department of Homeland Security administered by the private contractor Geo Group.

-Fierro had been ordered to depart the U.S. at the end of the month.
+Fierro had been ordered to depart the U.S. on or before June 27.
 She is trying desperately to get passports for her U.S. citizen children.
 At the same time, she is unsure if her two children, 3-year-old Jennifer and 8-year-old Angel, will be allowed to travel with her to Mexico, where her husband has recently been deported.

 Fierro’s troubles with ICE began March 21 when she and her husband, Jesus Peña-Rodriguez, were arrested in their home on Indy’s Southside.